leymannx/apache-multiphp/README.md

 #### Multiple PHP versions in parallel

 This image uses Apache's [`mod_proxy_fcgi`](https://httpd.apache.org/docs/2.4/mod/mod_proxy_fcgi.html) and loads the right PHP version with `ProxyPassMatch`.
-You don't have to do anyting as I already incorporated it into Apache's `000-default.conf`:
+You don't have to do anyting as I already incorporated into Apache's `000-default.conf`:

 ```
 Listen 8856